 So I'm on slide 1.
 We have defined these metrics to try to compare these different webpages.

-And then we have tried to generalize this approach just to compare documents with different DTDs.
+Then we have tried to generalize this approach just to compare documents with different DTDs.

 I'm on slide 3 now.
 We have computed different formula just to evaluate the expected errors in a page, and a page without errors, just to try to quantify errors and manual evaluation related to DTD noncompliance.

-We have – I’m on slide 4 now.
-We have assessed some experimental evaluations according to a sample of 1,000 websites, and we have found different problems in Italian public administration websites, and we have – we have found measure difficult in defining these errors, estimated errors.
+I'm on slide 4 now.
+We have assessed some experimental evaluations according to a sample of 1,000 websites, and we have found different problems in Italian public administration websites, and we have - we have found measure difficult in defining these errors, estimated errors.
 But we have worked on a large amount of websites.

 Actually, the experiment we have conducted is based on the - the monitor prototype, and so we have found a way just to compare different grammar documents and try to evaluate the accessibility according to the Italian regulation.